Skip Menu

 Major Williams Hall

-Major Williams contains offices for various departments in the College of Liberal Arts and Human Sciences.
-It was converted from a residence hall in the late 1990s.
-It is
+Major Williams Hall contains offices for various departments in the College of Liberal Arts and Human Sciences, including

 Maj.
 Lloyd W. Williams